You are here

 - Accidents/incidents involving subjects, data/specimens, or U-M facilities

 - Protocol deviations or violations, whether deliberate or accidental

 - Lapses in IRB approval

 - Audits, reports, or letters from federal oversight agencies

 Most of the incidents reportable to the IRB-HSBS are ORIOs.
-An example of an ORIO would be a breach of confidentiality expectations resulting from a data breach, such as a lost laptop or system hacking.
+An example of an ORIO would be a data breach as the result of a lost or stolen laptop, or system hacking.
 The study team files an ORIO with the IRB to report this event as “Accident/incidents involving subjects, data/specimens, or U-M facilities.”
 In an event where the study team deliberately or accidently breached confidentiality (e.g., mailed identifiable psychological or blood test results to the wrong participant), this would be reported as a protocol deviation.

-- Characteristics or qualities typically found in the eligible study participants (i.e., the traits, behaviors, symptoms, diseases, life experiences, etc. being studied)
+- the characteristics of the subject population being studied (i.e., the traits, behaviors, symptoms, diseases, life experiences, etc. being studied); and

 Adverse Event/ORIO Submission

 Study teams can submit Adverse Event and ORIO reports online in U-M's eResearch Regulatory Management (eRRM) system.
 The system steps to initiate the report are the same, but once you select the type of report (Adverse Event or ORIO), the system displays applicable information and options for that type of report.
 See Resources below for step-by-step system instructions.
 In general, researchers should wait until afer learning the IRB review outcome before making changes to the protocol in response to an AE or ORIO event.
 However, changes may be made at the time of the incident in order to protect human subject safety or to mitigate risk that could result from the AE or ORIO event.
 In such cases, the researcher should include this information in the AE or ORIO submission.

 - Identifying unanticipated problems